rmannibucau/cdi-light-config/README.md

 </cdi-beans>
 ```

-`init-method` and `destroy-method` defines a way to initialize and cleanup a bean.
+`init-method` and `destroy-method` define a way to initialize and cleanup a bean.
 When set on a bean using a factory
-it will apply on the factory (and you'll have to call the bean hooks in the factory hooks if you need it.
+it will apply on the factory (and you'll have to call the bean hooks in the factory hooks if you need it).